IFB-ElixirFr/biosphere-microcloud/README.md

   - `slave`: cluster compute node.
   - `frontend`: this is the web server; the code is in `frontend` (see notes here); phpMyAdmin is installed on it.

-The components are based on [IFB CentOS 7 image](https://nuv.la/module/ifb/examples/images/centos-7-ifb) except `master` and `slave` which are based on [IFB Ubuntu 18.04 image](https://nuv.la/module/ifb/examples/images/ubuntu-18.04-ifb).
+The `MicroCloud` application instantiates and connects components (by default, it instantiates 2 `slave` components).
 All components are on the private network except `master` and `frontend`.

-The `MicroCloud` application instantiates and connects components (by default, it instantiates 2 `slave` components).

 <p align="center"><img src="Logical_Architecture.svg" width="100%"></p>